 To begin, de-bone the lamb, with bits as large as possible, but keep the pieces under 3/4″ strips.
 For boneless lamb, cube into 1/2″x1/2″ chunks or so.
 There’s no need to be precise.
 Set aside for later.
 Next, chop up an onion finely, and mince 3-4 cloves of garlic (unless you’re using jarred stuff).

 Now, take a karahi/kadai, dutch oven, stew pot, whatever.
 It needs to hold 3 quarts and have a lid.
 (2.5qt sauce pans aren’t made for stewing).
 Heat up 3 tbsp of oil and saute the onions for a bit until they start to turn translucent.
 Add in the garlic and lamb, and stir-fry until the meat is just browned over.

 Add in 1-1/2 cups of water, 2 tsp cumin, 2 tsp black pepper, a pinch of salt, a pinch of cayenne, and bring to a simmer.
 Cover, and…wait.
 Keep at a simmer for about an hour and a half, or until the liquid thickens some and the lamb is tender.

 While you’re waiting, wash 2 cups of rice and let soak.

 With about 40 minutes left on the clock, it’s time to start the rice.
-Drain the rice, and in a large skillet, saute the rice on high for a few minutes to brown slightly.
+Drain the rice, and in a large skillet, add 2 tbsp of oil saute the rice on high for a few minutes to brown slightly.
 Add in 6 cups or water, cover, reduce heat, and steam for 30 minutes.